P O S T O A K B E N D

 KAUFMAN COUNTY HEALTH AND SAFETY POLICY ORDER ~ JUNE 29, 2020

 Kaufman County COVID-19 Response

-COVID-19 response planning takes place with county, state, local and school district officials in regular conference calls.
-Kaufman County Health Authority Dr. Ben Brashear provides an overview of the current COVID-19 situation and makes recommendations to help residents stay safe and healthy.
+COVID-19 response planning led by County Judge Hal Richards took place in March through July with county, state, local and school district officials via conference calls.
+Kaufman County Health Authority Dr. Ben Brashear provided updates on the current COVID-19 situation and made recommendations to help residents stay safe and healthy.
 He recently stated the virus can be spread through water droplets in the air.
 According to the National Institutes of Health, a study shows COVID-19 can spread through breathing and talking.

 POST OAK BEND CITY COVID-19 UPDATES Guidelines to Stop the Spread

 Texas COVID-19 Update ~ April 11, 2020

 Kaufman County Shelter-In-Place Order - Effective 11:59 p.m.
 March 25, 2020